NinjaCheetah/libWiiPy/README.md

 ### One additional special thanks to [@DamiDoop](https://github.com/DamiDoop)!
 She made the very cool banner you can see at the top of this README, and has also helped greatly with my sanity throughout debugging this library.

-**Note:** While libWiiPy is directly inspired by libWiiSharp and aims to have feature parity with it, no code from either libWiiSharp or Wii.py was used in the making of this library.
-All code is original and is written by [@NinjaCheetah](https://github.com/NinjaCheetah), [@rvtr](https://github.com/rvtr), and any other GitHub contributors.